-Diagon prints •
+Family Educ ational Rights and Priva acy Act Release

-Please print: •
+Please print:

-Student Nam e: Last First Middle
+Student Name: : Last First Middle

-Address: C ell Phone #:
+Address: Street Ce ell Phone #:

-Street

 City State Zip

-Student ID: Date of Birth:
+Student ID: ☐☐☐ Date of Birth: ☐☐

-Information related to FERPA at WVU can be locate ed here: http://ferpa.wvu.edu
+Information re elated to FERP A at WVU can be locate d here: http://ferpa.wvu.edu

-education red (3) this cons six months Program Dire prior to the re that in order Therefore, I, t cords; (2) I have the sent to release or or until revoked ector, whichever ceipt of written reversor WVU to release te right to inspect and read read read read read read read rea to the release or disclosure of my eview such records upon request after I cease to be a student form and delivered to the appropriate of sure of information made by WVL by revocation.
-I further understands, this release must be executed Biomedical Laboratory Diagnostics
+education reco (3) this conse six months of Program Direct prior to the reco that in order for ords; (2) I have ont to release of release of the control of written release or WVU to release undersigned, the right to inspect and recordisclose will expire and by me, in writing, and er comes first.
+Any disclose evocation is not affected base my education records the release or disclosure of meview such records upon requesifter I cease to be a student for delivered to the appropriate sure of information made by WVI revocation.
+I further understants, this release must be executed iomedical Laboratory Diagnostic

-obtained whi employment, West Virginia Virginia Univer may receive.
-B. Use my D policy and/or le attending West certification, licens University to use ersity to publicize a irectory Information procedure, to pro t Virginia University, a sure, awards, or accolac any grade point avera and/or display any acac on and/or my photograp rds, including grade point average is it relates to my candidacy for des.
-In addition, I hereby authorize ge obtained while attending West demic awards or recognition that oh, as defined by the University's siomedical Laboratory Diagnostics University.
+obtained while employment, construction while employment, construction with the work of the construction with the construction with the construction with the construction with the construction of the construction with the construction of the cons e attending We ertification, lice University to us sity to publicize ectory Informat procedure, to pr est Virginia University, as nsure, awards, or accolad se any grade point averag e and/or display any acad ion and/or my photograp ds, including grade point averages it relates to my candidacy for es.
+In addition, I hereby authorize obtained while attending Westernic awards or recognition that h, as defined by the University's comedical Laboratory Diagnostic niversity.

-Student Signature Date
+Student S Signature Date

-Identity of stu dent must be confirm ed upon receipt.
+Identity of st tudent must be confirme ed upon receipt.

-For Office Us Received by se Only: Date
+For Office Use Received by Date